hashier/hashier.github.io/homepage/content/posts/setting-up-a-new-mac.md

 ---
-title: "Setting Up a New Mac"
+title: "Setting up a new Mac"
 date: 2013-02-01T21:50:00
 tags:
 - apple